pedestrian-dynamics-HM/crownet-uq-analysis/README.md

 ## Contents of this repository
 This repository contains
-* the source code of the **CrowNet** simulator that is included as git submodule.
+* the source code of the **CrowNet** simulator.
+It is included as submodule.
 * the source code and the result data that we use in the forward propgation and in the sensitivity analyses.

 ### CrowNet

-**CrowNet** is developed by the members of the research project *Improving the efficiency of traffic infrastructures by robust internetworking (roVer)* of the Hochschule Muenchen University of Applied Sciences.
+**CrowNet** is developed by the members of the research project *Improving the efficiency of traffic infrastructures by robust internetworking (roVer)* at the Hochschule Muenchen University of Applied Sciences.

-See https://www.hm.edu/en/research/projects/project_details/wischhof_koester/rover.en.html for information about *roVer*.
+See https://www.hm.edu/en/research/projects/project_details/wischhof_koester/rover.en.html for information about the *roVer* project.

-*Currently, CrowNet is embedded as git-submodule rover-main*.
+**Currently, CrowNet is embedded as git-submodule rover-main**.
 We plan to change the repository name from rover-main to CrowNet in 2021.

 ### Result data